 Mallon, its directors, executive officers and certain members of management and employees may be considered "participants in solicitation" of proxies from Mallon's shareholders in connection with the merger.
-Information regarding such persons and a description of their interests in the merger is contained herein, see "The Merger-Interests of Certain Persons in the Merger," on pages 36-38.
-Mallon has engaged Georgeson Shareholder Communications, Inc., or Georgeson, to solicit proxies on its behalf in connection with Mallon's special meeting.
+Information regarding such persons and a description of their interests in the merger is contained herein, see "The Merger-Interests of Certain Persons in the Merger," on pages 35-37.

 Mallon and Black Hills will each pay the costs and expenses incurred by them in connection with preparing, printing, filing and mailing of this proxy statement/prospectus.